Chang-Yu-Chang/personal-website/content/authors/changyu/_index.md

 superuser: true
 ---

-- I am broadly interested in combining experiments and computational approaches to study biological phenomena.

-- In my PhD study, under the supervision of [Alvaro Sanchez](http://www.sanchezlaboratory.com/) and other amazing people in the lab, I am working on how to predicting microbial community assembly.
-Here are the [research projects](https://www.changyuchang.name/projects/) I am working on.

-- Besides research, I am very into the idea of data analysis and code reproducibility using R markdown.
+Welcome!

+- I am currently a PhD student in [Sanchez Lab](http://www.sanchezlaboratory.com/), working on questions like how microbial communities assemble or how to artifically select for communities with desired function.

+- I like learning coding and digital tools that cut off tedious repetitive tasks and make life easy.
 For example, I enjoyed learning how to [make this website using blogdown](https://www.changyuchang.name/post/2018-03-08-how-to-build-up-this-website/) and [data-driven CV using pagedown](https://www.changyuchang.name/post/2019-11-03-data-driven-cv/).

+- While no working on desktop or bench, I like playing volleyball and cooking in my spare time.

+Here is my [CV](http://rpubs.com/ray57512/cyc-cv) and [resume](http://rpubs.com/ray57512/cyc_resume).